Perry in Lake County, Ohio — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • War, US Civil • War, US Revolutionary.
 In addition, it is included in the Ohio Historical Society / The Ohio History Connection series list.
 A significant historical date for this entry is January 29, 1819.

 Location.
 41° 45.769′ N, 81° 8.822′ W. Marker is in Perry, Ohio, in Lake County.
-Marker is at the intersection of Main Street and Center Road, on the right when traveling west on Main Street.
+It is at the intersection of Main Street and Center Road, on the right when traveling west on Main Street.
 Located at the Perry Township Town Hall.
 Touch for map.
 Marker is in this post office area: Perry OH 44081, United States of America.
 Touch for directions.

 Also see . . .
 Hugh Mosher at FindAGrave.com.
 (Submitted on September 2, 2018, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

-Photographed By Archibald Willard (painter), 1875
+Photographed by Archibald Willard (painter), 1875

 4. "Spirit of '76" painting